nima-siboni/cart-pole-deep-RL-actor-critic/README.md

 The environment is cart-pole-v1 env. from OpenAI Gym.
-A deterministic environment whicg rewards the agent by +1 every time step that it does not fail.
+A deterministic environment which rewards the agent by +1 every time step that it does not fail.
 The failing is defined as The agent fails when the angle between the pole and the vertical line exceeds a certain threshold.
 Here is an example of failure when the controller just moves the cart irrespective of the state of the pole.

 <img src="./performance-and-animations/animations/not-trained/animation.gif" width="60%">